Ida Hunt Udall: Homesteading and later life

-In 1890, LDS Church president Wilford Woodruff issued a manifesto which publicly advised Latter-day Saints to obey federal laws outlawing polygamy, withdrawing the church's official sanction of the practice.
-The Udalls lived as one family in a single household in the winter of 1891–1892, but in the spring David concluded that complying with the Woodruff Manifesto required not cohabitating with plural wives, and he moved Ida Udall to a farm in Eagar, Arizona, where she ran a co-op store while he occasionally checked in.
+In 1890, LDS Church president Wilford Woodruff issued a statement known as the 1890 Manifesto in which he publicly advised Latter-day Saints to obey federal laws outlawing polygamy, withdrawing the church's official sanction of the practice.
+The Udalls lived as one family in a single household in the winter of 1891–1892, but in the spring David concluded that complying with the 1890 Manifesto required not cohabitating with plural wives, and he moved Ida Udall to a farm in Eagar, Arizona, where she ran a co-op store while he occasionally checked in.
 However, in July 1892, church leaders instructed him otherwise and to remain a family, and David restored contact with Ida Udall.
-Still, for most of the remainder of her life, Udall lived separately from David and Ella.
+Still, for most of the remainder of Ida Udall's life, David primarily cohabited with Ella, with Ida Udall managed the farm on her own.

-At the turn of the century, Udall applied for a homestead in her own name and obtained property in Greer Valley (later called Hunt Valley), Arizona, where she began living in the spring of 1902.
+At the turn of the century, Udall acquired a homestead in her own name in Greer Valley (later called Hunt Valley), Arizona, where she began living in the spring of 1902.
 The homestead was named Hunt.
 Udall and her sons worked the property, starting in a tent and eventually building a house.
 Over the years, she tended a garden, raised grain, kept pigs, cows, and chickens; made cheese, butter, and hay; and managed the property as a way station for mail carriers.
 Udall also continued using her business and bookkeeping skills.
 She handled finances for the Hunt ranch and wrote David's professional and ecclesiastical correspondence on his behalf.
-Throughout these conditions, Udall was a "serene intellectual", in the words of historian Leonard J. Arrington, who promoted culture and education.
+Throughout these conditions, Udall was a "serene intellectual", in the words of historian Leonard J. Arrington, who promoted culture and education as a teacher and musician.